Medicare Advantage, Supplement options should be weighed

 “The costs are lower, but because they’re managed care, you have to make sure your providers participate in the network,” Fleeter said.
 “And if you travel, you have to inquire as to if the travel coverage is adequate based on your needs, how far you’re going, how long you’re going away for and where you’re going.”

-Zwick said if you travel, a Medicare Supplement may be your option of choice.
-You get benefits in an Advantage plan that you don’t get in a Supplement she said.
+Zwick said if you travel, a Medicare Supplement may be your option of choice due to the benefits in an Advantage plan that you don’t get in a Supplement.
 With a Supplement, you have to have a stand alone prescription drug plan.
 And generally speaking, most Advantage plans include drug coverage.

-“You’re not bound by a network,” said Zwick, who added that some of the advantage plans do have a national network.
+“You’re not bound by a network,” said Zwick, adding some of the Advantage plans do have a national network.
 “So if you go to Florida, you’re going to have coverage.
 If you’re in Arizona, you’re going to have coverage.
 As long as you’re in the 50 states, you’ll have coverage on a Supplement plan.
 And in an emergency, if you’re on an Advantage plan, you just go to the hospital.
 You don’t worry about it.”